Alishan GABA Oolong

 Zero Waste Refill (in store collection only at present)

 Large tightly rolled leaves with fresh green and darker tones, giving sweet orchid-like aromas.
 The tea soup, pale orange in colour, has a smooth taste, creamy mouthfeel, and rich raisin notes, a pleasant sourness with a fruity fragrance providing a high concentration of GABA.
 Overall, a good depth and lasting flavour.

-This tea garden is located within the Alishan mountain range, one of the famous tea mountains of Taiwan, bordering the Chiayi and Nantou Counties.
-Organically grown at an elevation of 1300m, this tea has been hand picked & harvested in Spring’19 using the Jinxuan cultivar.
+This tea garden is located within the Alishan mountain range, one of the famous tea mountains of Taiwan, bordering the Chiayi and Nantou Counties among others.
+Organically grown at an elevation of 1300m, this tea has been hand picked & harvested in Winter '20 using the Jinxuan cultivar.
 This cultivar is normally used to produce Milk Oolong.
 After picking the leaves then undergo GABA Oxygen Free fermentation processing.
 Producing a very small batch, high quality tea.

 Since the introduction of GABA enriched teas in the late 1980's, the popularity and its production has been particularly embraced in Japan & Taiwan.
 Further research found that GABA rich tea is beneficial for people with hypertension, the tea's overall calming effects and also, its ability to aid the reduction of blood pressure.

 Tea 1 teaspoon (3g)

 Water - 95*c // 100ml

 Brew time - 1st infusion 30sec, 2nd infusion 45 sec, 3rd infusion 60sec, Increasing by 5-10 secs thereafter.